 - 1 jalapeno pepper halved and seeded

 - 2 poblano peppers

 - 2 tablespoons water or more if necessary

 - 1 lime juiced

-- 1/4 cup cilantro
+- ¼ cup cilantro

-- Add the tomatillos and jalepeno to the pan and cook until charred and slightly softened, about 10 minutes -- tomatillos will be softer than jalapeño.
+- Add the tomatillos and jalepeno to the pan and cook until charred and slightly softened, about 10 minutes — tomatillos will be softer than jalapeño.

-Char the poblano pepper on all sides, either in the same skillet lined with foil -- or if you have a gas stove top, rest the chile directly over the flame, until the skin blisters and chars.
+- Char the poblano pepper on all sides, either in the same skillet lined with foil — or if you have a gas stove top, rest the chile directly over the flame, until the skin blisters and chars.

 - In the skillet, heat one tablespoon of canola oil over medium high heat.
 Add the onion and garlic and saute until softened and translucent, 3-4 minutes.